avine/formation-angular-base/doc/workbook/public/10_http.md

 In this lab, you'll communicate with a REST API server that will manage the products and the basket.

-- To run the server, open a new shell window in the `Exercises/resources/server` directory and run the following commands:
+- To run the server, open a new Terminal in the `lab/resources/server` directory and run the following commands:

 ```bash
 npm install